Who we are

-Shelby Roberts, Administration and Policy Officer
+Shelby Roberts, Policy Officer

 Shelby joined the EEF in July 2019.
 Her role primarily supports various administrative functions across the organisation, in addition to supporting the Chief Executive in a PA capacity.
 She also works within the policy team, promoting the EEF’s aims of improving the use of evidence in schools and policy making.